HatedFate/CheckIns/database/Readme.md

 Part II: Create GUI interface

-- Will be added this when time is available.
+- Will be added this week when time is available.